pyvista/scikit-gmsh/CONTRIBUTING.rst

 Notes Regarding Image Regression Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since pvgmsh is primarily a plotting module, it’s imperative we
+Since scikit-gmsh is primarily a plotting module, it’s imperative we
 actually check the images that we generate in some sort of regression
 testing.
 In practice, this ends up being quite a bit of work because: